Lloyd Ahern

 Lloyd George Ahern (April 7, 1905 – December 29, 1983) was an American cinematographer.
-He won an Primetime Emmy Award and was nominated for two more in the category Outstanding Cinematography for his work on the television programs The 20th Century Fox Hour, Columbo and The Love Boat.
+He won a Primetime Emmy Award and was nominated for two more in the category Outstanding Cinematography for his work on the television programs The 20th Century Fox Hour, Columbo and The Love Boat.

 Ahern died in December 1983 of complications from strokes at the UCLA Medical Center in California, at the age of 78.